Skip to content

 4. Celeb Logo Drama: Remember when Bella Hadid cut the logos off her jeans?
 We analyze the message.

 If you’d asked us in 2020, we’d have said “logomnesia” was terminal.
-But 2025 is different.
+But 2026is different.
 Logo belts are back, but they’re smarter—think of them as jewelry for your waist.
 Whether you go bold with a buckle that’s basically art or subtle with a hidden emblem, the key is intentionality.

 At Beltley, we’re not just selling belts; we’re selling stories.
 A logo isn’t just a logo—it’s a secret handshake, a conversation starter, a relic you’ll pass down to your weirdly stylish grandkids.

 Ready to Join the Logo Rebellion?
-Explore Beltley’s 2025 Collection and use code BELTLEY15 for 15% off.
-Because in 2025, it’s not about the logo—it’s about how you wear it.
+Explore Beltley’s full Collection and use code BELTLEY15 for 15% off.
+Because in 2026, it’s not about the logo—it’s about how you wear it.

 P.S.
 If anyone side-eyes your logo belt, just smile and say, “It’s vintage.”
 (Technically, everything’s vintage if you wait long enough.) 😉